pegasus-lynx/Junk/README.md

  - It consists of scripts to stimulate a simple client server interaction for file transfer.
 - Tech Base : Python

-4. Attendance Scripts:
+3. Attendance Scripts:
-> Basically tried to develop a simple CLI based attendance management program.
+- Tried to develop a simple CLI based attendance management program.
+- Tech Base : Python ( Libraries : __openpyxl__ )

-5. OS Projects:
+4. OS Projects:
 > - One of the scripts deals with the producer consumer problem.
 > - Implementation of a shell with few basic command.
 > - Written in c.